NYU-Processor-Design/nyu-core/Documentation/00_Dev_and_Test_Docs/dev-test-process.md

 + Module: this will be a System Verilog file with the module itself, based on the component outline.

   + The module file should be stored in the /nyu-core/**rtl** folder.

+      + For interfaces and connection modules, a prefix is added to destingush them from base level modules.
+Int for interfaces and Con for connection modules.
 + Test: this is a C++ file with a design verification test that ensures your module works properly.

   + The test file belongs in the /nyu-core/**dv** folder.